 Southern hush puppies are deep fried little balls of dough made with cornmeal that taste like fried cornbread or a cornmeal fritter.
 This southern-style classic is a real treat!

-At a minimum, all we need is cornmeal, all-purpose flour, milk, eggs, baking powder and baking soda to make a simple batter for southern hush puppies.
+At a minimum, all we need is cornmeal, all-purpose flour, milk, eggs, baking powder and baking soda to make a simple batter.

-I also like adding goodies like onion, garlic powder, sugar, salt and pepper to enhance the flavor for the absolute best hush puppies.
+I enjoy adding goodies like onion, garlic powder, sugar, salt and pepper to enhance the flavor for the absolute best hush puppies.

-Some people use a different ratio of cornmeal to flour depending on the texture they are going for.
-If you prefer a grittier texture, use more cornmeal and if you prefer a cakier texture, use more all-purpose flour.
+Some people use a different ratio of cornmeal to flour depending on the texture they prefer.
+If you prefer a grittier texture, use more cornmeal.
+If you prefer a cakier texture, use more all-purpose flour.

 Plate of hush puppies, freshly made and ready to eat